sujoydey13/ZuulApp/README.md

 <h2>Demo</h2>
 <li>To configure the bookAndSearch</li>
 <p>zuul.routes.railwayRegistration.url=<b>http://10.177.68.53:8081/</b><p>
-<li>Change the bold part to the ip address and port in which the service is running</li>
+<li>Change the blue part to the ip address and port in which the service is running</li>